RESIDENCY APPLICATION DEADLINE 2/15/22 FOR THE 2022 SEASON NOW CLOSED | PLEASE APPLY NEXT YEAR!

-General Categories For Arts and Sciences
+General Categories for Arts and Sciences

 Application Process and Guidelines

 In addition to examples of your work and a resume, the application requires a description of your project and how working in the dunes will enhance your project and its value to PHT’s program.
-Applications are reviewed by a jury of PHT members for their relevancy to shack life, diversity of disciplies, and impact on the local community.
+Applications are reviewed by a jury for their relevancy to shack life, diversity of disciplines, and impact on the local community.
 All awardees will display their work in a group show (date tbd).
-If you are selected, you are agreeing send work either made during the residency or inspired by it for inclusion in the exhibition.
+If you are selected, you are agreeing to send work either made during the residency or inspired by it for inclusion in the exhibition.
 It is therefore very important that you clearly explain how your work will be presented/displayed.

-You will get much more detailed information prior to going out to the shack, including what to bring, and what not to bring (the shacks are rather well equipped with kitchen things, blankets, etc).
+You will get much more detailed information prior to going out to the shack, including what to bring, and what not to bring (the shacks are rather well equipped with kitchen supplies, blankets, etc).
 By accepting an offered week, you are agreeing to be responsible for the shack for that period of time.
 That means that when you, leave, the shack needs to be left in as good or better shape than when you got there.